jsim2010/partite/CONTRACT.md

 # Partite

-## Project Components
+## Project Definitions

+operative
+: An entity that operates on the project.

+policy
+: A condition that when met, triggers the execution of a given operation.

+vote
+: A defined process of determining if a given operation shall be executed.

+action
+: An operation that can only be executed via a vote.

+ballot
+: A declaration of a given operative's desire concerning the execution of an action.

+---

+1) A ballot shall declare one of the following:
+  - a) **Approve:** the operative desires the action be executed
+  - b) **Disapprove:** the operative desires the action not be executed
+2) Each defined action shall have a policy for each of the following operations:
+  - a) **Vote Initiation:** when an operative can tender their ballot for the action
+  - b) **Affirmation:** when the action shall be executed

 ### Statutes

-operative
-: An entity that acts on the project.

 role
-: A classification that can be assigned to an operative which defines actions that the operative is allowed to perform.
+: A classification that can be assigned to an actor which defines the actions the actor is allowed to perform.

 reassignment
-: A modification of a given role for an operative.
+: A modification of the assignment of a given role to an actor.
-: The possible types of reassignment are:
-  - APPOINTMENT: Adds a role assignment.
-  - DISMISSAL: Removes a role assignment.

 statute
-: A condition which must be satisfied prior to a given reassignment of a given role to an operative.
+: A condition which must be satisfied prior to a given reassignment

 ---

+1) The possible types of reassignment shall be:
+  - a) APPOINTMENT: Adds a role assignment.
+  - b) DISMISSAL: Removes a role assignment.
-1) Each role shall have at least 1 statute defined for its appointment.
+3) Each role shall have at least 1 statute defined for its appointment.
-2) **Resignation:** Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.
+4) **Resignation:** Any actor shall be able to dismiss themselves from any of their current roles at any time of their choosing.

-### 2) Policies

-policy
-: A defined set of conditions that, when they occur, shall immediately result in a specified action.

-vote
-: An act of deciding if an action shall be taken.
-: The outcomes of a vote shall be one of the following:
-  - AFFIRMED: the action shall be taken
-  - DENIED: the action shall not be taken

-ballot
-: A declaration of an operative's opinion on a vote.
-: A ballot shall be one of the following options:
-  - APPROVE: the operative desires the action be done
-  - DISAPPROVE: the operative desires the action not be done

-1) Each type of vote described in this contract shall have a policy that defines:
-  - a) when a vote is initiated
-  - b) when a vote shall be affirmed
-  - c) when a vote shall be denied

-## Workflow
+## Project Outputs

-### 3) Motions
+### Vision

 vision
 : A succinct purpose that describes the intention of the project.

 premise
 : An explanation of why the statutes, policies, and/or vision of the project should be improved.
-: It can be accepted to indicate it is desirable that the premise be resolved.

 docket
-: A list of accepted premises.
+: A list of premises whose resolution is desirable.

+acceptance
+: An operation that adds a given premise to the docket.

 alteration
 : A collection of modifications to the statutes, policies, and/or vision of the project.